-A few weeks have gone by now, and Bill is still too intimidated by these local “movers and shakers” to make more than one Whale Call per day—but he has also successfully converted one of the whales into a promising new client.
+Even after a few weeks, Bill was still too intimidated by these local “movers and shakers” to make more than one Whale Call per day—but he had also successfully converted one of the whales into a promising new client.

 If there are people on your list who you’re terrified to contact, challenge yourself to call just one a day—or even one each week.
 Prepare and rehearse what you’re going to say, and then make that single attempt to connect.
 It could change the entire course of your practice.